News and Events - regularly updated

 Our polo shirts, hoodies and caps are available in several colours - see accessories page.
 We can take card payments, and sell them at our events.

-Upcoming Events: We hope to hold a social meet up for northern members in Lancashire in the near future, and Scotland is on our priority list.
-With Covid still around, we will re-start our social events next year when the weather makes outdoor events a possibility, until things change.
+Upcoming Events: We are re-starting our social events this Spring when the weather makes outdoor events a possibility.
+Dates are now going up on our Facebook Events page.
+We hope to hold a social meet up for northern members in Lancashire in the near future, and Scotland is on our priority list.

 NB - Other news relating to charge point fixes, updates, new installations etc appear here on our Charging your MG page.
 Older news is still available on our News Archive page.